Australian Open: No-look shot in Serena's win; COVID fan ban - WHIZ News

 In other action, 2020 U.S. Open runner-up Alexander Zverev won in straight sets and now takes on No. 23 Dusan Lajovic, while No. 18-seeded Grigor Dimitrov advanced when Pablo Carreno retired after losing the first seven games.

-A packed night session was scheduled to include eight-time Australian Open champion Novak Djokovic against No. 27 seed Taylor Fritz of the U.S., reigning U.S. Open champion Dominic Thiem against Nick Kyrgios of Australia, and No. 11 Denis Shapovalov against No. 20 Felix Auger-Aliassime in an all-Canadian matchup, along with contests featuring two-time major champ Simona Halep and reigning French Open champion Iga Swiatek.
+A packed night session was scheduled to include eight-time Australian Open champion Novak Djokovic against No. 27-seed Taylor Fritz of the United States, reigning U.S. Open champion Dominic Thiem against Nick Kyrgios of Australia, and No. 11 Denis Shapovalov against No. 20 Felix Auger-Aliassime in an all-Canadian matchup.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports